Calibrating baryonic effects in cosmic shear with external data in the LSST era: Cosmic shear and baryonic effects

 where $\ell$ is the angular multipole, $k$ is the wavenumber, $z$ is the redshift, $\chi$ is the comoving radial distance, and the prefactor $G_\ell$ accounts for the difference between the 3D Laplacian of the gravitational potential and the angular Hessian of the associated lensing potential \citep{Kilbinger:2017},

 The lensing kernel $q_i$ of the $i$-th redshift bin is related to the redshift distribution of the sample, $p_i(z)$, via

 where $a = 1/(1+z)$ is the scale factor.

 In this work, all theory calculations are carried out using the Core Cosmology Library \citep[CCL,][]{CCL}.
-To accelerate the evaluation of the theory predictions, we use the \texttt{Halofit} parametrisation of the non-linear matter power spectrum \citep{Smith:2002, Takahashi:2012}, although we find equivalent results using more precise emulators, such as \bemu \citep{Angulo:2020, baccoemu}.
-We include the suppression due to baryonic effects using the baryonification approach as implemented in \bemu, with the specific parametrisations given in Section \ref{ssec:model.bcm}.
+To accelerate the evaluation of the theory predictions, we use the \texttt{Halofit} parametrisation to model the dark matter-only non-linear power spectrum \citep{Smith:2002, Takahashi:2012}.
+We include the suppression due to baryonic effects using the baryonification approach as implemented in \bemu \citep{Angulo:2020, baccoemu}, with the specific parametrisations given in Section \ref{ssec:model.bcm}.
 We note that we ignore the redshift evolution of the baryonic suppression, and generate synthetic data with one set of baryonic parameters applied to the redshift dependent non-linear power spectra.
 While the baryonic parameters should in principle evolve across redshift bins, analyses such as \citet{Garcia-Garcia:2024} have shown that current observational datasets lack the sensitivity required to robustly constrain such evolution.
 For simplicity, and without hindering the generality of our analysis, we adopt the same assumption for our LSST-like synthetic data.

 To generate our mock cosmic shear data, we follow the description of the LSST Dark Energy Science Collaboration Science Requirements Document \citep{1809.01669} for the 10-year weak lensing sample.
 We assume a number density of sources, redshift distribution, and photometric redshift uncertainty as described in \citet{2212.04291}, and we divide the sample into the same five equal-density redshift bins.
 The cosmic shear data vector then consists of all the auto- and cross-power spectra between the all redshift bin pairs.